18K05C03F/18K05C03F.github.io/_posts/2016-09-22-Blogging-Lesson2.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
-    <td>i learnt by taking detailed notes of what my teacher was talking about and how to edit and customise my Github website.
-An effective strategy I used included taking notes and asking questions to people around me about things i was unsure about.</td>
+    <td>I learnt by taking detailed notes of what my teacher was talking about and how to edit and customise my Github website resulting in me being able to improve my website.
+An effective strategy I used included taking notes and asking questions to people around me about things I was unsure about.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
-    <td>the things which limited my learning was that i did not write down what every piece of code did and how to edit and customise them to my preference.
-This means that i need to work on habit of noticing and accuracy.</td>
+    <td>The things which limited my learning was that I did not write down what every piece of code did and how to edit and customise them to my preference.
+This means that I need to work on habit of noticing and accuracy.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td> For next time i will try to remember key pieces of code so that my website will improve and look more professional.</td>
+    <td>For next time I will try to remember/write key pieces of code so that my website will improve and look more professional.</td>
   </tr>
 </table>